War of the Pacific: Strategy

 Chile's military strategy emphasized preemption, offensive action, and combined arms.
 It was the first to mobilize and deploy its forces and took the war immediately to Bolivian and Peruvian territories.
 It adopted combined arms strategy that used naval and ground forces to rout its allied foes and capture enemy territory.
 It landed ground forces in enemy territory to raid in strength to split and to drive out defenders, and it then garrisoned the territory as the fighting moved north.
-Chileans received the support of the Chinese coolies immigrants, who had been enslaved by Peruvians and joined the Chilean Army during the campaign of Lima and in the raids to the north Peruvian cities.
+Chileans received the support of Chinese immigrants who had been enslaved by Peruvians and joined the Chilean Army during the campaign of Lima and in the raids to the north Peruvian cities.

 Peru and Bolivia fought a defensive war, maneuvering through long overland distances and relied when possible on land or coastal fortifications with gun batteries and minefields.
 Coastal railways reached to central Peru, and telegraph lines provided a direct line to the government in Lima.

 The occupation of Peru from 1881 and 1884 took a different form.
 The theater was the Peruvian Sierra, where the remains of the Peruvian Army had easy access to the population, resource, and supply centers far from the sea, which supported indefinite attrition warfare.
 The occupying Chilean force was split into small garrisons across the theater and could devote only part of its strength to hunting down dispersed pockets of resistance and the last Peruvian forces in the Sierra.
 After a costly occupation and prolonged counterinsurgency campaign, Chile sought a diplomatic exit.
 Rifts within Peruvian society and Peruvian defeat in the Battle of Huamachuco resulted in the peace treaty that ended the occupation.